Exact Lexicographic Scheduling and Approximate Rescheduling: Numerical Results

+Recall that an instance of the makespan recovery problem is specified by: (i) an initial makespan problem instance $I_{\init}$, (ii) an initial solution $S_{\init}$ to $I_{\init}$, and (iii) a perturbed instance $I_{\new}$.
+We generate the initial $P||C_{\max}$ instances according to Section \ref{Section:Lexicographic_Instances_Main}.
+For each instance $I_{\init}$, we generate a set $\mathcal{S}(I_{\init})$ of 50 schedules using the CPLEX solution pool feature.
+In general, two different schedules $S_1,S_2\in\mathcal{S}(I_{\init})$ have weighted values $W(S_1)\neq W(S_2)$, where $W(S)=\sum_{i=1}^m B^{m-i}\cdot C_i(S)$.
 For each makespan problem instance $I_{\init}$, we construct a perturbed instance $I_{\new}$ by generating random disturbances.
 A \emph{job disturbance} is (i) a new job arrival, (ii) a job cancellation, (iii) a processing time augmentation, or (iv) a processing time reduction.
 A \emph{machine disturbance} is (i) a new machine activation, or (ii) a machine failure.
-To achieve a bounded degree of uncertainty, i.e.\ a bounded number $k$ of unstable jobs and number $\delta$ of additional machines in the uncertainty set $\mathcal{U}(f,k,\delta)$, we generate $d_n = \lceil 0.2\cdot n \rceil$ job disturbances and $d_m = \lceil 0.2\cdot m \rceil$ machine perturbations.
-To obtain a different range of perturbation factor values, we disturb job processing times randomly.
+We randomly generate $d_n = \lceil 0.2\cdot n \rceil$ job disturbances and $d_m = \lceil 0.2\cdot m \rceil$ machine perturbations.
 The type of each \emph{job disturbance} is chosen uniformly at random among the four options (i) - (iv).
-A new job arrival chooses the new job processing time according to $\mathcal{U}(\{1,\ldots,q\})$, where $q$ is the processing time parameter used for generating the original instance.
-A job cancellation deletes one among the existing jobs chosen uniformly at random.
-A processing time augmentation of job $J_j\in\mathcal{J}$ chooses a new processing time uniformly at random with respect to $\mathcal{U}(\{p_j+1,\ldots,2\cdot q\})$.
-Analogously, a processing time reduction of job $J_j\in\mathcal{J}$ chooses a new processing time at random with respect to $\mathcal{U}(\{1,2,\ldots p_j-1\})$.
-The type of a \emph{machine disturbance} is chosen uniformly at random among options (i) - (ii).
+A new job $J_j\in\hat{\mathcal{J}}$ has processing time $\hat{p}_j\sim\mathcal{U}(\{1,\ldots,q\})$, using the parameter $q$ that produced the original instance $I_{\init}$.
+A job cancellation deletes an existing job chosen uniformly at random.
+To increase or decrease the processing time of job $J_j\in\mathcal{J}$, we randomly select $\hat{p}_j\sim\mathcal{U}(\{p_j+1,\ldots,2\cdot q\})$ or $\hat{p}_j\sim\mathcal{U}(\{1,2,\ldots p_j-1\})$, respectively.
+The type of a \emph{machine disturbance} is chosen uniformly at random among options (i)-(ii).
 A new machine activation increases the number of available machines by one.
 A machine cancellation deletes an existing machine chosen uniformly at random.